MicrosoftDocs/learn/learn-pr/mec/navigate-microsoft-learn-for-educators-school-leaders/includes/1-introduction.md

     [Introduction unit guidance](https://review.docs.microsoft.com/learn-docs/docs/id-guidance-introductions?branch=master#rule-use-the-standard-module-introduction-format)
 -->

-As schools around the world respond to COVID-19, the need for being confident using remote learning tools has never been more urgent.
-As an educator, you want to train yourself on the latest educational technologies like Microsoft Teams in order to help support your teaching and ensure the best learning outcomes for your students.
-The best place for continuing that training is Microsoft Learn.
+As schools around the world respond to COVID-19, the need for confidence using remote learning technologies has never been more urgent.
+As an educator, you want to train yourself on the latest educational tools like Microsoft Teams in order to help support your teaching and ensure the best learning outcomes for your students.
+The best place for that training is Microsoft Learn.

 ## What is Microsoft Learn?